SJAM-HWDSB/HelloClass/README.md

 # Hello Class
 Welcome to SJAM ICS4U!

-I'm happy to be here.
+Drake's reaction: I'm happy to be here.